 4 cups fresh arugula, packed

-1. In a food processor or blender, add grilled artichokes, nutritional yeast, garlic, dijon, lemon and 1 tsp olive oil.
+3. Add the nutritional yeast, lemon juice and dijon to the food processor.
 Cover with lid and blend until smooth, but thick.
 Scrape into a mixing bowl and set aside.

-3. Add the parsley to the mixing bowl, and combine everything.
-Taste, and adjust seasonings, if needed.
+6. Add the parsley to the mixing bowl, and combine everything.
+Taste, and adjust seasonings, if needed (salt?).

-4. Lay one of the wonton wrapper flat.
+7. Lay one of the wonton wrappers flat.
 Using your finger, wet the edges of the entire wonton (leave the center dry).

-5. Spoon a teaspoon of filling into the center of the wonton.
+8. Spoon 1½ tsp of tortellini filling into the center of the wonton.

-10. Place complete tortellini on a very dry plate.
-At the half way point of folding all the tortellini, fill a large, deep pot with water and place on the stove to bring it to a boil.
-Continue folding the tortellini until all are completed.
+12. At the half way point of folding all the tortellini, fill a large, deep pot with water and place on the stove to bring it to a boil.
+Continue folding the vegan wonton tortellini until all are completed.

-11. Add 8-10 tortellini to a colander.
-Lower it into rapidly boiling water, and boil for 60 seconds.
-Remove and place cooked tortellini on a plate.
-Continue boiling in small batches until all the tortellini are cooked.
+13. Add 6-9 tortellini to a colander.
+Lower into rapidly boiling water, and boil for 15-20 seconds.

-12. Melt vegan butter e in a skillet over medium heat.
-Once butter is completely melted, turn heat down to low and sauté garlic for 2-3 minutes.
+15. Melt the vegan butter in a skillet over medium heat.
+Once butter is completely melted, turn heat down to medium-low and sauté garlic for ~1 minute.
 Add arugula and allow it to wilt.
 Toss with tortellini, season with salt and black pepper, and top with vegan parmesan, if using.
 Serve immediately.